 You want the water warmed to about 100-105 degrees.
 Too hot and it will kill the yeast.

 Grease your work surface and fingers before shaping the dough into loaves.
-Don't flour your surface.
+Don't flour your work surface.

 Nutrition Information:Yield: 30 Serving Size: 1 slice